-\ These are general recommendations for water quality maintenance that may vary by usage and or bather load.
+These are general recommendations for water quality maintenance that may vary by usage and or bather load.
 Depending on bather load and frequency of use, drain and refill times may vary as well as the frequency of cleaning your filters.

-\ Foam Gone may be used when excessive foaming occurs.
-Be sure to use only a drop or two at a time.
-Over use of Foam Gone will result in cloudy, milky water.
+A defoamer may be used when excessive foaming occurs.
+Over use of a defoamer will result in cloudy, milky water.